Why Kombucha Shrubs Are Perfect For Autumn

 Share

-A shrub, also known as a drinking vinegar, is a fermented syrup made from fruit, sugar, and vinegar.
-Traditionally made with apple cider vinegar (ACV), a shrub delivers a delicious balance of sweet and tangy flavours that mix beautifully with sparkling water to create a grown-up alternative to soda or cocktails.
+A shrub (sometimes called a drinking vinegar) is a fermented syrup made from fruit, sugar, and vinegar.
+Traditionally made with apple cider vinegar (ACV), it delivers a delicious balance of sweet and sharp that mixes beautifully with sparkling water, soda, or even gin.

-For anyone who’s accidentally let their kombucha brew a little too long (hello, kombucha vinegar!), this recipe is a fun way to transform it into something delightful.
+And for anyone who’s accidentally let their kombucha brew a little too long (hello, kombucha vinegar!), this recipe is also a brilliant way to put that tangy liquid to good use.

 How to Make a Kombucha Shrub